ABOUT YOUTH ADHD

 If you are a parent of a child with ADHD, you know how challenging your role can be.
 However, it may be comforting to know that ADHD is not uncommon.
 For these youth, simple frustrations and day-to-day irritations can be blown out of proportion and trigger impulsive aggressiveness.
 Some common examples of this behavior include verbal threats, foul language, yelling, throwing of objects, stomping of feet, and waving of arms.

 Fortunately, with proper treatment, children with ADHD can successfully live with and manage their symptoms.
 If your child is between the ages of 4-12, and you think he/she may have ADHD, please contact us to learn more about this study.

 Purpose of the study

-We are conducting a clinical trial to evaluate how effective a medication is for children, ages 4-5, who have Attention Deficit/Hyperactivity Disorder (ADHD).
+We are conducting a clinical trial to evaluate how effective a treatment is for children, ages 4-12, who have Attention Deficit/Hyperactivity Disorder (ADHD).
 If your son or daughter participates in this trial, they will be regularly monitored and evaluated by our clinical and medical staff at each study visit.

 Study participants receive the

 For more information about our research study, complete the questionnaire or call our office at (425) 453-HELP.